openeuler-mirror/docs/docs/en/docs/Container/container-management.md

     [root@localhost ~]#
     ```

-    The client is suspended when the preceding command is executed because the preceding command is equivalent to input  **ls**  to  **stdin**.
+    The client is suspended when the preceding command is executed because the preceding command is equivalent to input  **ls**  to  **STDIN**.
 Then EOF is read and the client does not send data and waits for the server to exit.
 However, the server cannot determine whether the client needs to continue sending data.
 As a result, the server is suspended in reading data, and both parties are suspended.

     The correct execution method is as follows: